maweigert/gputools/README.md

 # gputools - OpenCL accelerated volume processing in Python

-This package aims to provide GPU accelerated implementations of common volume processing algorithms, such as
+This package aims to provide GPU accelerated implementations of common volume processing algorithms to the python ecosystem.

 * convolutions
 * denoising